chericito/mobohubb-docs/docs/QUICK START/mobohubb-mobile-app/log-in-mobile-app.md

 # Access the Mobile App

-Employees must be invited by an administrator or manager with the authority to create new users on the Mobohubb web portal.
-The admin links each user’s name, email, and phone number to the portal and ensures they can log in through one of Mobohubb’s security protocols.
+Employees must be invited by an administrator or manager with the authority to create new users on the mobohubb web portal.
+The admin links each user’s name, email, and phone number to the portal and ensures they can log in through one of mobohubb’s security protocols.

 ### No More Domain and Pin

 Previously, users needed a domain and pin to verify identity.
-Now, **Mobohubb** offers multiple login methods:
+Now, **mobohubb** offers multiple login methods:

 * **Email verification code**
 * **SMS verification code**